matcharyan/simple-calc/README.md

 ## Description

 `simple-calc` is a desktop calculator application that supports basic arithmetic operations.
-It features a clean, responsive layout and handles common user inputs and errors gracefully.
+It features a simple, responsive layout and handles common user inputs and errors successfully.
 The application is contained within a single Python script, making it lightweight and easy to run.

 ## Features
 *   **Basic Arithmetic:** Perform addition (`+`), subtraction (`-`), multiplication (`×`), and division (`÷`).